Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Experiments

 Next, we shift our focus to the challenge of ensemble detection, comparing the performance of faeLVM-b against other common methods.
 Specifically, we contrast against clustering methods (see Appx. \ref{section:ensemble_detection_comparisons_explained} for more details) that either i) perform k-means clustering on dimensionally reduced neural activity over time \citep[loosely inspired by][]{lopes2011neuronal,baden2016functional,hamm2021cortical}, or ii) perform clustering on the neural covariance matrix \citep[loosely inspired by][]{carrillo2015endogenous}.
 As an additional upper bound to the achievable performance, we include a \emph{supervised} clustering method that receives both the mutual information score between each neuron's activity, and the true latent variables, as input.
 We run our model over five different random seeds and pick the run that yields the highest LLH (faeLVM-b5 in Fig. \ref{ensemble_detection}), a fair approach as the likelihood is an unsupervised metric (k-means is run over $100$ seeds, picking the one with the lowest inertia).

-The setting we chose for these experiments was the separation of ensembles of neurons that live on a ring.
-The comparison methods failed to separate the ensembles when scaling up to neural activity on a torus, in contrast to faeLVM, which further highlights the novelty of an unsupervised method that can accomplish this task (see Sec. \ref{sec:grid cells data}).
-We tested the accuracy on separating two and three neural ensembles of equal size on rings, in addition to investigating ensemble detection accuracy for all models as a function of available data points (recording length).
+The setting we chose for these experiments was the separation of ensembles of neurons that live on~a ring, i.e. $\mathbb{S}^1$.
+The comparison methods failed to separate the ensembles when scaling up to neural activity on a torus, in contrast to faeLVM, which further highlights the novelty of an unsupervised method that can accomplish this task (see Sec. \ref{sec:grid cells data} for tori, and also Appx. \ref{section:additional_ensembles} for an additional ensemble separation ablation).
+We tested the accuracy on separating two~and three distinct (no shared latents across ensembles) neural ensembles of equal size on rings, in addition to investigating accuracy for all models as a function of available data~points (recording~length).

 Fig. \ref{ensemble_detection}A-B shows that our model outperforms both comparison methods and quickly approaches the performance of the supervised upper bound, for both two and three rings.
 This is even more pronounced for the model selected based on LLH --- a viable option when the analysis result warrants additional computing time.
 Fig. \ref{ensemble_detection}C shows that the relationship between ensemble detection accuracy and LLH is monotonically increasing.
 Thus, the unsupervised likelihood score is indeed a good proxy to arbitrate between different optimization runs.